HUM-478 / 3 credits

 General Description

 Most of us aspire to live meaningful lives.
 Yet, many of us would struggle to explain what a meaningful life is.
 This course provides philosophical tools and frameworks useful to understand our aspiration for meaning.
-The philosophical ideals of clarity and truth will guide us throughout the semester.
+The philosophical ideals of clarity, conciseness, and truth will guide us throughout the semester.
+Classes will involve lively discussions and debates, work in/across teams, and philosophical games.

-In particular, the course examines the role that emotions and values play in defining the self (i.e., roughly, who we are) and making our lives meaningful.
-It does so by focusing on life-defining moments such as transformative experiences and life's hard choices--big or small.
-Going to EPFL, falling in love, converting to a religion, emigrating to a new country, or becoming a vampire (should the latter possibility be offered to you) are experiences and choices that may change you profoundly.
+The course examines the role that emotions and values play in shaping the self (i.e., roughly, who we are) and in making our lives meaningful.
+It does so with special attention to life-defining moments such as hard choices and transformative experiences.
+Going to EPFL, emigrating to a new country, falling in love, religious conversion, and becoming a vampire (should the latter possibility be offered to you) involve choices and experiences that may change you profoundly.

 The course explores the special and distinct ways in which life-defining moments relate to our emotions and our values.
-For instance, love may trigger transformation by changing your core values and confront you with hard choices, such as the choice between the status quo or moving with your life partner far away from your friends and family.
+For instance, love may trigger transformation by changing your core values.
+It may also confront you with hard choices, such as the choice between the status quo and moving with your life partner far away from your friends and family.
 As daunting as life-defining moments are, they may also constitute unique occasions to exercise a special power of ours: the power to change our values and, ultimately, who we are.
 Some philosophers believe that life-defining moments resemble paradigm changes in the sciences, a resemblance that may help our understanding of both personal transformation and scientific transformation.

-The course offers a philosophical perspective on the above questions while drawing from other disciplines such as classical studies, cognitive science, economics, law, and psychology.
+The course offers a philosophical perspective on the above questions while drawing from other disciplines such as classical studies, economics, law, psychology, and cognitive science.
 In light of this interdisciplinary approach, a renowned expert in one of these fields is expected to join us for a guest lecture.

 The exploration of philosophical theories about emotion, value, the self, and its transformations will not provide students with definite responses about what they should do to lead meaningful lives.
 However, through philosophical reflection on these topics, students will acquire essential tools to find--autonomously--meaning in (i) their personal or professional paths and (ii) the varied human communities and organizations to which they belong and that they may come to lead.

 We will begin with an overview of the semester's philosophical program and address all questions regarding the work expected from students.
-In particular, we will discuss
+Specifically, we will discuss:

 (i) transformative experience in connection to paradigm shifts in the sciences (philosophy of the self, philosophy of science),